Vyral/max-folkers/_posts/2020-06-18-q-whats-going-on-in-our-market.md

 &nbsp; &nbsp;

-According to Diana Olick of CNBC, “Mortgage demand from homebuyers shows unexpectedly strong and quick recovery….
+According to Diana Olick of CNBC, “Mortgage demand from homebuyers shows unexpectedly strong and quick recovery...
 The quick recovery has surprised most forecasters.”
 Last week, **interest rates hit an all-time low—less than 3% for a 30-year fixed mortgage\!**

 We’ve also taken a look at the number of showings in the market.
 Since mid-March, the number of showings plummeted when compared to the same time in 2019.
 However, if you look on the chart at 1:22 in the video above, you can see just how quickly that number has rebounded.
 Now that the country is starting to reopen, people have gotten more comfortable going out, so **the number of showings has skyrocketed since early April.** We currently have almost 40 more showings now than we did this same time last year.